pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

 ## Step 2.
 Establish a connection to Pendo's server on app launch

 >[!NOTE]
->Both the `API Key` and the `Scheme ID` can be found in your Pendo Subscription Settings under the App Details section.
+>The `API Key` can be found in your Pendo Subscription Settings under the App Details Section.

 Identify if your app project contains an `AppDelegate` file or a `SceneDelegate` file.
 Pure SwiftUI projects do not include either of these files.
 To use Pendo in your app you will need to create one of them.